oracle-livelabs/adb/shared/workshops/adb-datastudio/data-load/4-loadcloud.md

  5. Click the **Create** button to complete the registration of this cloud location.

-### Load Data Files from A Cloud Storage Location
+## Task 2: Load Data Files from a Cloud Location

- 6. Navigate back to the main Data Load page again using the breadcrumb link.
+1. Navigate back to the main Data Load page again using the breadcrumb link.
 Click the two cards for  **Load Data**  from  **Cloud Store** and then click the blue **Next** button.
   ![The Data Load page with Load Data and Cloud Store selected](images/loadcloud1.png)

- 7. Now you see a file browser-like view of your Object Store.
+2. Now you see a file browser-like view of your Object Store.
 In this case we want to load the **activity**, **customer_extension**, **customer_segment** and **pizza_location** files.
 To do this, we can either select and drag the subfolders containing each of these files, or drag the files themselves, to the right hand side of the screen.
   ![The Data Load page with a card created for each file we want to load](images/loadcloud2.png)

 **Note**: The selection of a folder allows the loading of multiple files that are in the same structure into a single table.
 If you drag and drop a folder, rather than a file, a prompt appears to confirm that you want to load all files in this folder into a single table.
 In this case, all our folders contain a single file, so you can just say Yes to the prompt.
 If you have a folder containing files in different structures and you want to load many of them, you should drag across each file separately so that separate tables can be created, each with the correct columns and data.

-8. As before, you can edit the properties of each of the data loading tasks by opening the menu on the right-hand side of each card and selecting **Settings**.
+3. As before, you can edit the properties of each of the data loading tasks by opening the menu on the right-hand side of each card and selecting **Settings**.
 Do this for the **activity** load task:
   ![Accessing the settings for the data load task for activities](images/activity-settings.png)

-9. On this page, we can check the properties of the load task, and make any changes to column names or data types.
+4. On this page, we can check the properties of the load task, and make any changes to column names or data types.

   ![Properties of the data load task for activities](images/activity-columns.png)